-If your receiver requires 5v power (most receivers except for Spektrum Satellite), solder its power wire to the 5v pad that is beneath T6 and next to CAM.
+If your receiver requires 5v power (most receivers except for Spektrum Satellite), solder its power wire to the 5v pad.
 In a typical cable, the power wire will be red or orange.

-If your receiver requires 3.3v power (most Spektrum Satellite receivers), solder its power wire to the 3v3 pad in the lower-right corner of the pin header.
+If your receiver requires 3.3v power (most Spektrum Satellite receivers), solder its power wire to the 3v3 pad in the lowerright corner of the pin header.
 Do not connect a receiver that takes 3.3v power to a 5v pad or you will destroy it.